RaghavK16/ElectrRec/README.md

 npm i && npm start
 ```

+## Creating distributables

+Please refer to the [official documentation](https://www.electronforge.io/cli) for creating distributables and packaging them.

 ## Contribution

 If you're new to contributing to Open Source on Github, [this guide](https://guides.github.com/activities/contributing-to-open-source/) can help you get started.
 Please check out the [contribution guide](https://gist.github.com/MarcDiethelm/7303312) for more details on how issues and pull requests work.